 Each set of JO Bass cowboy spurs are marked with the name of the place they were created and a number which most believe to be a pattern number rather than a serial number of the individual pair of spurs.

-The spurs were all of a similar design, straight with a long shank, a squared off narrow heel band and swinging buttons.
 Collectors of cowboy spurs know full well that a good pair of JO Bass spurs will fetch several thousand dollars at auction and are probably one of the rarest and most valuable makes you could find.